 British Airways took delivery of its first A380 at London Heathrow in July 2013.

-The carrier has since received another nine superjumbos from Airbus and has a further two on order, making a total of 12 by 2016.
+The carrier has since received another 11 superjumbos from Airbus and so now has a total of 12.

 BA plans to fly the superjumbo daily to both Singapore from February and Vanouver from May.

 The layout of BA’s A380 features 14 seats in First on the main deck, followed by 44 Club World seats in a 2-4-2 configuration, then 199 World Traveller seats in a 3-4-3 layout.
 To view a seatplan, click here or see below.

 The upper deck has a further 53 Club World seats in a 2-3-2 layout, followed by 55 World Traveller Plus seats also configured 2-3-2, and then 104 World Traveller seats in a 2-4-2 layout.